SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/002 Planning.md

 **M Visvesvaraya** #MainsPYQ

-- proposed the 10 year plan for IN in 1934, 1st attempt at planning.
+- proposed the 10 year plan for IN in 1934, 1st attempt at planning
 - proposed to double the income of country, through bold policies, comprehensive reports of progress
-- designer of Kirshnarajasagar dam.
+- designer of Kirshnarajasagar dam
-- Installed irrigation system at Khadakvasla reservoir, Tigra Dam of Gwalior and Krishnarajsagar Dams.
+- Installed irrigation system at Khadakvasla reservoir, Tigra Dam of Gwalior and Krishnarajsagar Dams
 - Govt Eng college in Bangalore; Road construction to Tirupati; New rail lines in Mysore.

 **FICCI Proposal 1934**